Salavisa European Dance Award

 Nomination Committee

 The Nomination Committee is constituted by seven voting members, one representative from each partner institution.
-For 2024 the members of the Nomination Committee are Danjel Anderson (Dansehallerne); Kristien De Coster (KVS); Tiago Guedes (Maison/Biennale da la Danse); Gintare Masteikaite (Joint Adventures); Cristina Planas Leitão (Calouste Gulbenkian Foundation); Rio Rutzinger (ImPulsTanz) and Alistair Spalding (Sadler’s Wells).
+For 2024 the members of the Nomination Committee were Danjel Anderson (Dansehallerne); Kristien De Coster (KVS); Tiago Guedes (Maison/Biennale da la Danse); Gintare Masteikaite (Joint Adventures); Cristina Planas Leitão (Calouste Gulbenkian Foundation); Rio Rutzinger (ImPulsTanz) and Alistair Spalding (Sadler’s Wells).

 Jury